• About

 PIP assessments are known to be frustrating, they often downplay or completely dismiss what you’ve shared.
 If that happens, you’re not alone.
 It’s always worth fighting.
 Even when you’re exhausted.
 I know it’s easier said than done, but they rely on us giving up.
 That’s exactly why we can’t.

-PIP Phone Assessment
+PIP Phone Assessment FAQ (2026)

 As well as the resources below, I’m always happy to help so feel free to pop me a message.